NetherGamesMC/support/docs/managing-your-titan-subscription.md

 ## Cancelling your subscription

 1. Head to [store.nethergames.org](https://store.nethergames.org).
-2. Click on "LOGIN" in the top-right corner and login with your Microsoft account.
+2. Click on login button in the top-right corner and login with your Microsoft account.
 3. Once you're logged in, click on your username in the top-right corner.
 4. Under the "Subscriptions" category, you should see your current Titan subscription.
 5. Click on the "Cancel" button in order to cancel your subscription.